 Hartson King Room

 This brand-new second floor room features a king size bed, romantic fireplace, free-standing whirlpool tub and a separate double-shower with bench.
-In addition to its sunset view porch, this room also comes with wireless internet access, large HD television, DVD player, small refrigerator, coffeemaker and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.
+In addition to its sunset view porch, this room also comes with wireless internet access, large HD television, DVD player, small refrigerator, espresso maker and a selection of complimentary Texas beverages including locally bottled water, sodas and sparkling water.

 You can review the policies for your stay by clicking here